 Other DCERP1 research improved our understanding of the geomorphology of coastal barrier islands and related biological processes.
 Important insights include the responses of coastal marshes to nutrient and sediment loads and to potential rises in sea level and an understanding of how wind and boat wake wave action affect coastal shoreline erosion processes.
 Terrestrial research assessed silvicultural practices and the ability to accelerate recovery of the longleaf pine (Pinus palustris) ecosystem and its component biota.
 In particular, researchers have explored how management for one listed species, the red-cockaded woodpecker (Picoides borealis), affects other bird species dependent on the longleaf pine ecosystem.
 Finally, atmospheric research focused on nitrogen deposition and the effects of fire on air quality.

 The long-term benefit of DCERP is a greater understanding of Camp Lejeune's biologically diverse coastal barrier island, estuarine, coastal wetland, and terrestrial ecosystems and their interactions with military training activities.
-Beyond that, its benefit is to also extend this learning to other DoD coastal and nearby inland installations in the Southeast.
-This understanding will aid in the long-term management and sustainability of coastal/estuarine ecosystems, which will enhance and maintain the military mission at these installations.
-Data resulting from this program's research and monitoring efforts will increase the ability of installation resource managers to perform assessments and implement appropriate management responses to potential environmental impacts arising from military activities, natural disturbance events, or climate change.
+Beyond that, its benefit was to also extend this learning to other DoD coastal and nearby inland installations in the Southeast.
+This understanding can aid in the long-term management and sustainability of coastal/estuarine ecosystems, which will enhance and maintain the military mission at these installations.
+Data resulting from this program's research and monitoring efforts can increase the ability of installation resource managers to perform assessments and implement appropriate management responses to potential environmental impacts arising from military activities, natural disturbance events, or climate change.

 Data from this program is available from the Department of Energy's ESS-DIVE (search for "DCERP").